MITRE Wins CIO 100 Award for Healthcare Coalition InfrastructureMarch 2021

 MITRE's Brian Downey explains.
 "CaaP supports the rapid development of collaborative environments.
 We now have the technology platform and repeatable processes to establish these trusted and secure environments for solving problems through partnerships and coalitions.

 "We've already successfully used this model in several other initiatives," he adds.
 "In early April, MITRE reused the platform to launch the national The Fight Is in Us website in only seven days."
 The website enlists COVID-19 survivors to donate plasma to help others in their fight to recover from the virus.
+(Editor's note: The Fight Is In Us campaign was retired in August 2021.)

 A Technical Achievement Boosts COVID-19 Impact